A&P Group: A&P Falmouth

-A&P Falmouth is located in Falmouth, Cornwall, UK on the mouth of the River Fal.
+A&P Falmouth is located in Falmouth, Cornwall.
 The yard is located in the third largest natural deep water harbour in the world, and is the largest ship repair complex in the UK.
 A&P Falmouth has three large graving docks and can accommodate ships up to 100,000 DWT.

 Number two dock (Queen Elizabeth Dock) is the largest graving dock and is 252.8 m long, 39.6 m wide and a has depth below chart datum of 5.6 m.
 Dock number three is 220.98 m long, 28.04 m wide and a depth below chart datum of 3.2 m.
 Dock number four is 172.5 m long, 26.21 m wide and has a depth below chart datum of 2.9 m.
 There are four wharfs in the yard: County Wharf, Duchy Wharf, Queens Wharf and "South of Queens Wharf".

 The yard has six cranes, with a total load capacity of 60 tonnes.
 It has also a steel fabrication shed, engineering workshop, electrical workshop and joinery workshop.